mxmstr/splitscreenme-nucleus/README.md

 - Many quality of life improvements and ton of bug fixes.
 - And so much more!

 View the full list of features/changes and changelog in the Readme.txt inside Nucleus.
+Download latest [Nucleus Co-op 2.0 here](https://github.com/SplitScreen-Me/splitscreenme-nucleus/releases).

 # Disclaimer
 Nucleus Co-op was originally created by Lucas Assis.